shreyanshk/boottorrent/docs/architecture.rst

     Fig 1: Interaction of computers sharing data together inside a network.

+.. (atrent) better figure than before, did you try using .dot or something else? (as suggested by Giovanni)

 The ideal use case of BootTorrent is when a considerably large operating system (measured in bytes) is required to be run on the clients via network booting and the server providing the data is not performant enough to serve all the client on its own in constrained time requirements.

 The traditional network boot process is as follows: